Fuel

 power consumer electronics.

-The thin-film fuel cell consumes methanol, and is smaller and would be
+The thin-film fuel cell consumes methanol, and is smaller and would be cheaper

-a researcher in the lab’s center for micro-technology engineering.
+in the lab’s center for micro-technology engineering.

-Morse made prototype fuel cells using materials and processes borrowed
+Morse made prototype fuel cells using materials and processes borrowed from

-from computer chip manufacturing, the emerging field of microelectromechanical
+computer chip manufacturing, the emerging field of microelectromechanical

 systems (MEMS), and microfluidics.

-A fuel cell works by converting chemical energy into electrical energy
+A fuel cell works by converting chemical energy into electrical energy and

--- and need to be refueled rather than recharged.
+need to be refueled rather than recharged.

-In a typical hydrogen fuel cell, the hydrogen fuel is flowed into the
+In a typical hydrogen fuel cell, the hydrogen fuel is flowed into the cathode,

-two electrons per hydrogen molecule.
+per hydrogen molecule.

 The released electrons flow through an external circuit.
 This electrical